 “I Told You So!”

 Despite the naysayers, vitamin C research has persisted.
-Although mainstream medicine seems to want to bury this “zombie” nutrient, it keeps rising from the grave.
+Although mainstream medicine seems to want to bury this “zombie” nutrient, it keeps returning.

 If researchers continue to follow up on Dr. Linus Pauling’s research, they might be surprised to discover that vitamin C has indeed lived up to his expectations.